Stevie Nicks: Legacy

+On April 19, 2024, Taylor Swift referenced Nicks in the song "Clara Bow" from her eleventh studio album The Tortured Poets Department (2024).
+In the song, she wrote "You look like Stevie Nicks / In '75, the hair and lips".
+Nicks also wrote a poem in the liner notes.

 Personal life

+Relationships and family

-Nicks was romantically linked to Lindsey Buckingham from 1966 to 1976, briefly to Mick Fleetwood in 1977, to Eagles drummer/vocalist Don Henley during the late 1970s, and briefly to Eagles songwriter J.D.
-Souther.
+Nicks was romantically linked to Lindsey Buckingham from 1972 to 1976.
+She was linked to Mick Fleetwood in 1978, Eagles drummer/vocalist Don Henley during the late 1970s, and briefly to Eagles songwriter JD Souther.
 In 1979, Nicks had an abortion after becoming pregnant by Henley.
+She was involved with Jimmy Iovine, who produced Bella Donna, during 1980–81, and with Eagles and James Gang guitarist Joe Walsh during 1983–1986, to whom she referred in 2007 as one of her greatest loves, but the couple could not sustain the relationship because of mutual drug abuse.
+Nicks toured with Walsh in 1984 and wrote "Has Anyone Ever Written Anything for You?" about Walsh's deceased daughter.

 Nicks's only marriage was to Kim Anderson, the widower of her best friend Robin Anderson.
-They married in 1983 soon after Robin Anderson died of leukemia and while the Bella Donna album was on the top of the chart.
-"I was determined to take care of [Robin's] baby, so I said to Kim, 'I don't know, I guess we should just get married.'"
+They married in 1983 soon after Robin Anderson died of leukemia while the Bella Donna album was on the top of the charts.
+Nicks later explained of the marriage, "I was determined to take care of [Robin's] baby, so I said to Kim, 'I don't know, I guess we should just get married.'"
 Nicks and Anderson divorced after only three months: "And so we got married three months after she died, and it was a terrible, terrible mistake.
 We didn't get married because we were in love, we got married because we were grieving and it was the only way that we could feel like we were doing anything."

-Years after the divorce, she reunited with her stepson when he was a teenager, putting him through college, and she has maintained contact with him ever since.
-In 2020, Nicks said in an interview for The Guardian that his daughter, named Robin after his late mother, calls Nicks “Grandma Stevie.”
+Years after the divorce, she reunited with her stepson when he was a teenager, putting him through college, and has maintained contact with him ever since.
+In 2020, Nicks said in an interview for The Guardian that his daughter, named Robin after his late mother, calls Nicks "Grandma Stevie".

-She connected with Jimmy Iovine, who produced Bella Donna, during 1980–81, and with Eagles and James Gang guitarist Joe Walsh during 1983–1986, to whom she referred in 2007 as one of her greatest loves, but the couple could not sustain the relationship because of mutual drug abuse.
-Nicks toured with Walsh in 1984, and wrote "Has Anyone Ever Written Anything for You?" about Walsh's deceased daughter.